aju513/learning-management-system/docs/lms.md

 ## Delivered MVP

-The application now includes a complete server-rendered LMS workflow under the existing `/admin` Fortify boundary.
-All users authenticate through the same login and receive a permission-filtered dashboard and sidebar.
+The application includes a complete server-rendered LMS workflow with one shared Fortify login and four separate portals.
+Each user has exactly one fixed system role and receives that portal's dashboard, route namespace, and menu instead of a combined feature list.

 The code-owned system roles are:

-- `super-admin`: all configured permissions through the existing Gate override.
+- `super-admin` (`/super-admin`): system oversight, fixed-role account administration, global academic override, reports, access matrix, and activity log.
+It does not expose learner functions.
-- `admin`: trainee/instructor account administration, enrollment assignment, global course and assessment visibility, results, and reports.
+- `admin` (`/admin`): Instructor/Trainee account administration, course application review, direct enrollment, read-only global academic visibility, results, and reports.
-- `instructor`: owned course/curriculum authoring, assessment authoring, publishing, assignment, and owned results.
+- `instructor` (`/instructor`): owned course/curriculum and assessment authoring, owned-course application review, related trainee progress, assignment, and owned results.
-- `trainee`: assigned learning, material completion/downloads, assessment attempts, and own results.
+- `trainee` (`/learning`): published course catalog and applications, approved learning, material completion/downloads, assessment attempts, and own results.

 Run `php artisan admin:permissions-sync` whenever permissions or the default matrices in `config/lms.php` change.
 The command exact-syncs permission definitions and resets the three non-super system roles to their code-owned defaults.
 Run `php artisan admin:menu-regenerate` after route or menu changes.